damianhakert/damianhakert.github.io/source/posts/2017-01-03-gitlab-2016-year-in-review.html.md

 ### Global Code Search (EE Starter)

-Code search was improved in Enterprise Edition 8.12 with the addition of Global Code Search.
+Code search was improved [Enterprise Edition Starter](https://about.gitlab.com/products/) in GitLab 8.12 with the addition of Global Code Search.
 This allows users to search across all the repositories on an instance, and is especially useful for microservice-based architectures and for reusing code from existing projects.

 ### Merge Request Versions